kyl191/ansible-role-openvpn/README.md

 Note: I am providing code in the repository to you under an open source license.
 Because this is my personal repository, the license you receive to my code is from me and not my employer.

 # Requirements
 OpenVPN must be available as a package in yum/dnf/apt!
-For CentOS users, this role will run `yum install epel-release` to ensure openvpn is available.
+For CentOS/Rocky linux users, epel repository should be available (prerequisite).

 Ubuntu precise has a [weird bug](https://bugs.launchpad.net/ubuntu/+source/iptables-persistent/+bug/1002078) that might make the iptables-persistent install fail.
 There is a [workaround](https://forum.linode.com/viewtopic.php?p=58233#p58233).

 # Support Notes/Expectations
 I personally use this role to manage OpenVPN on CentOS 8.
 I try to keep the role on that platform fully functional with the default config.
 Please recognise that I am a single person, and I have a full time job and other commitments.
+This initial role was extended to support Rocky Linux 8.

 Responses to any issues will be on a best effort basis on my part, including the possibility that I don't respond at all.
 Issues arising from use of the non-defaults (including any of the major community contributions) will be deprioritized.